Nedlitex/Project-ArkDollDocs/AI/ai.md

 7. Another way to implement `Ultimate` for the AI is to use the `charge` system.
 We can define a set of normal `Attack` or even other actions that increments the `charge`.
 And then define the `Ultimate` to be a higher `priority` `Attack` action that consumes a certain level of `charge`.
 This way, the AI will need to perform the normal actions to build up the `charge` before it can use the `Ultimate`.
 This approach ensures the AI will perform roughly the same prologue before the finale.

-8. To implement a `Rest` action, that the AI will perform some resting animation that can be used by the player as a weak point, [TODO]
+8. To implement a `Rest` action, that the AI will perform some resting animation that can be used by the player as a weak point, we can add a rest animation at the end of the `anims` of the `Attack` action.

-9. To implement a `Intimidate` action that the AI will perform some preparing animation before attack that can be used by the player as a hint, [TODO]
+9. To implement a `Intimidate` action that the AI will perform some preparing animation before attack that can be used by the player as a hint, we can add an intimidate animation at the beginning of the `anims` of the `Attack` action.

 10. To implement a `Run&Hit` action, that the AI will first keep a distance to the target and then perform an attack, we can add an `Attack` action that has a `dist_req` and also set `dist_req_force` to true.
 This way AI will be always attempt to satisfy `dist_req` before perform the attack animation.
 We can further configure a `busy_time` to make sure AI does not move forever.

-11. To implement a `Flee` action, that the AI will keep moving to the lowest threat position, [TODO]
+11. To implement a `Flee` action, that the AI will keep moving to the lowest threat position, we can create a `Reactive` action with `flee` set to true that listens for `on_hit` event and defines a `hp_req` so that the AI will only flee when get hit and the HP% drops below a certain level.

 12. To implement a `Counter` action, that the AI will react to the target's attacks with a counter-attack or block animation, we can achieve this with two actions.
 First we can create a `Follow` action and have the AI play an alternative move/battle animation.
 And also give AI a `Reactive` action that listens for `in_enemy_active_atk_range` or `in_target_active_atk_range` event, and this action will perform the counter animation.